All Episodes

 And he didn't have anything to say.

-And I'm convinced This gun control business is just, it's the way you gain and maintain admittance into a particular group of elites that you want to be a member of.
+And I'm convinced this gun control business is just, it's the way you gain and maintain admittance into a particular group of elites that you want to be a member of.

 They don't even know what they're talking about.

-And I said, look at you're taking you're talking about taking guns out of the hands of the law abiding.
+And I said, look at, you're taking, you're talking about taking guns out of the hands of the law-abiding, the ones who are not using them to commit crimes.

 By definition.

-And so you can disarm all those people.
+I said, you can disarm all those people.

 Do you think you're going to eliminate a single school shooting doing that?

-You think you're going to eliminate violence?
+Do you think you're going to eliminate violence?

 Do you think you're going to eliminate all these things that you abhor if you take guns away from people who are not using them for that purpose?